Frequently Asked Questions

 What are your classes like?

 Our classes are designed to help learners progress through the Phases of Learning.
-That means a Core class looks very different from a Scholar class.
-The content of every class is a vehicle to spark curiosity and inspire students to engage in learning appropriate to their phase.
+That means a family kit (our Junior Program “class”) looks very different from a Scholar class.
+The content of every kit or class is a vehicle to spark curiosity and inspire students to engage in learning appropriate to their phase.
 In our Junior Program classes (ages 0-12+) developing friendships is a priority.
 In our Scholar Program, students rely on and deepen friendships with their cohort to support them in their progress through the more academically rigorous Scholar Phase.
 We welcome families to come visit or do a trial membership to experience this unique learning environment.

 Does LEAF require members to sign a statement of faith?

 We do not require members to sign a statement of faith.
 Families of all beliefs are accepted and honored.
 We are a multi-denominational community and our belief in God is expressed at LEAF events (e.g. prayer before a potluck, a Christmas party with a nativity).
 No one religion or doctrine will be taught.
 We start our Academy day with a prayer and our scholar classes include discussions about valor, faith, forgiveness, & Providence.

 How much does it cost to be part of LEAF?